UI customization guide

 The Inbox menu entry is displayed if com.unblu.desk.ui.showInbox is true

 .
-When selected, it opens the inbox with the user’s ongoing conversations.
+Clicking it opens the inbox with the user’s ongoing conversations.

-Depending on how Unblu is configured, the conversations may be grouped in three tabs, My Conversations, Secondary Conversations, and Forwarded.
+By default, conversations are grouped in three tabs, My Conversations, Secondary Conversations, and Forwarded.
 This makes it easier for agents to distinguish between conversations where they’re the assigned agent, ones where they’re only secondary agents, and conversations that they have forwarded to another agent.

-You can configure Unblu to display all conversations in a single list by setting the configuration property com.unblu.agent.inbox.ui.displayOwnAndSecondaryConversationsInTabs to false
+You can, however, configure Unblu to display an agent’s own and secondary conversations in a single list by setting the configuration property com.unblu.agent.inbox.ui.displayOwnAndSecondaryConversationsInTabs to false

 Forwarded tab